 After watching the video, provide time for the children to think of something they noticed when they watched the video.

-Let the children share out and keep a record of what the children noticed.
-If you work with a larger group, and a child shares an observation that already was mentioned, put a check-mark by that observation.
+Let the children share and keep a record of what they noticed.
+If you work with a larger group, and a child shares an observation that already was mentioned, put a check mark by that observation.

-Select one or more question that asks about the movement of marbles, or how you can control where the marble will move to and tell the children, that they will investigate that question.
+Select one question (or multiple similar questions) that asks about the movement of marbles, or how you can control where the marble will move, and say to the children, "Many of us our wondering about how the marbles move (or how we can make the marbles move where we want them to).
+Let's investigate this question first!"

-Provide children with one marble to launch (roll or flick) and one marble to sit on the ground or a table.
+Provide children with one marble to launch (roll or flick) and one marble to set on the ground or the floor or a table.
 Try to hit one marble with another marble straight on.

 Draw a picture of what happens to the marbles.
 Use arrows to show how the marbles move.